nvtkaszpir/esphome-3d-printer-smart-enclosure/docs/index.md

 - for knowing how much filament you have left on the spool so you can decide what to print without the need to install a new spool, later on to integrate with [filament usage](https://github.com/nvtkaszpir/3d-print/tree/main/filament-usage)

-#### Other

-- TODO: LCD backlight based on ambient light and printer printing status? would require light sensor or activate via ToF is someone is near the printer, can be issue with the doors of the cabinet, though